 Simon’s Town offers an array of experiences ranging from organic farming, getting up close with ocean life and even a ghost walk taking you through the historical stories of one of SA’s oldest towns!
 Here are a few things you should do next time you’re in Simon’s Town.

 A good breakfast is an important way to start the day.
-We’d suggest grabbing a breakfast at Sav Café in the new Harbour Bay mall.Sav Café has affordable meals everyday of the week, with beautiful floor-to-ceiling windows boasting endless ocean views.Specials: Tuesday Nights from 5pm till close ~ 50% off all Flatbreads and Pastas.Wednesday Nights from 5pm till close ~ 50% off all Chef’s Chalkboard Steak Specials.Thursday Nights from 5pm till close ~ Buy one – Get one Free – all Gourmet Burgers.Breakfast cost: R80 – R100 pp (roughly)
+We’d suggest grabbing a breakfast at Sav Café in the new Harbour Bay mall.Sav Café has affordable meals everyday of the week, with beautiful floor-to-ceiling windows boasting endless ocean views.Specials: Tuesday Nights till close ~ 50% off all Flatbreads and Pastas.Wednesday Nights till close ~ 50% off all Chef’s Chalkboard Steak Specials.Thursday Nights till close ~ Buy one – Get one Free – all Gourmet Burgers.Breakfast cost: R80 – R100 pp (roughly)

 Just Nuisance Memorial

 After your meal, take a 20 minute scenic drive up to Just Nuisance Memorial which overlooks the entire town and harbour.
 If you’re an early bird, you could start your day here and watch the magical sunrise then head out for breakfast after.
 If you’re feeling extra sporty, climb the 1000+ steps to the top instead!While at the top you get to admire the vibrant fynbos growing between the abandoned cableway infrastructure with mountain views in the background (this makes for stunning pics).
 In the past, the cableway was used to transport patients to the hospital at the top.
 Coffee cost: R30